 Non-connected Lie groups are of the form $G = H\rtimes K$, with $H$ the connected component of the identity and $K$ a finite group.
-If the hypotheses of Theorem 1 are satisfied, then they are also satisfied replacing the $G$ action with that of its normal subgroup $H$.
-The torus $\widehat{\mathcal F}$ embedded in $M/G$ is covered, with fiber possibly a subgroup of $K$, by a torus embedded in $M/H$.
-The space $\mathcal F$ remains unchanged, and the foliation in tori of $\mathcal F$ can be obtained precisely with the same arguments.
+If the hypotheses of Theorem 1 are satisfied, then they are also satisfied with the $G$-action replaced with that of its normal subgroup $H$.
+The torus $\widehat{\cF}$ embedded in $M/G$ is covered, with fiber possibly a subgroup of $K$, by a torus embedded in $M/H$.
+The space $\cF$ is the preimage of this last torus, and the fibration of $\cF$ by tori can be obtained precisely with the same arguments.